-(Section 10.129 added by City council 10/05/2004) (Section 10.129 amended by City council 7/11/2006)
+(Section 10.129 added by City council 10/05/2004)

 Section 10.130 Conditional Industrial District

 (a) Purpose - The Conditional Industrial District is established to accommodate the development of planned industrial developments that may incorporate some or all of the uses indicated in the C-I column of Section 10.135, Table of Permitted Uses, and subject to such conditions as may be referred to in Section 10.136, Notes to the Table of Permitted Uses and Section 10.149, Special uses listed.
 This district is intended to serve development that is ripe and not of a speculative nature.